sklarcorp/data-style-guide/README.md

 *   Sklarcut™
 *   Sklar Edge™
 *   Sklargrip™
-* The "Trademark" symbol (capital T capital M) should be utilized as in the examples above
+* The "Trademark" symbol ™ should be utilized as in the examples above
 *

 ### Material ###